elfalehed/RTLT/Hacking/10DaysOfHacking.md

 Welcome buddy, I'm gonna walk you through a smaller version of the world of Hacking. <br />
 I will give you some Resources to learn from (Docs, Videos, Articles...etc) <br />
+You will find a bunch of informations & things to learn from.
+Try to read/watch!
+Be curious. <br />
 <b> <i> One thing to put in mind! </i> </b>: <br />
 - There's no ultimate map or road to follow.
 A lot of Hackers started from different Points and went through different road to get to one Goal which is Becoming a <i>Hacker.</i> <br /> <br />